o365soa/soa/README.md

       `Install-Module PowerShellGet`

+### Permissions needed to run the prerequisites

+1. The prerequisites require an account with the **Global Administrator** role.

 ### Running the prerequisite script

 1. Load a PowerShell prompt as administrator (this is important, in order to update/install modules)